dashpay/docs/introduction/how-to-buy.rst

   https://www.binance.com

-  Binance is a pure-crypto with a focus on ICOs and the Chinese market.
-  DASH is available for funding and can be traded against BTC.
+  Binance is a high-volume exchange with a very wide range of trading pairs available.
+DASH is available for funding and can be traded against BTC, ETH, TUSD and BNB.

 HitBTC
   .. image:: exchanges/hitbtc.png